National Redoubt (Switzerland): Cold War

 Swiss policy during the Cold War adopted a more aggressive defence of the borders that relied less on a retreat to the mountains.
 While Switzerland was again surrounded by an alliance, NATO was not considered a threat to Swiss independence; the Warsaw Pact alliance however was considered a threat.
 The Swiss strategy sought to exact a high price from any direct ground attack on Swiss territory.
 Control of the Alpine crossings remained a cornerstone of the Swiss strategy of neutrality.
 The dense network of passive and active barriers and large and small fortifications allowed considerable flexibility in the disposition of Swiss forces and represented an almost-optimal scenario of defence in depth.

 The strategic importance of the Alpine crossings had only increased since the Second World War, and any incursion by Warsaw Pact forces would require them to be taken or for terms for their use to be agreed upon to the satisfaction of Switzerland.

 In 1953, Swiss policy was formalized to place greater emphasis on the defence of the borders and population centers and to extend the concept of defence in depth, pioneered in the redoubt, to the entire Swiss territory.
 That corresponded to an unspoken reliance on co-operation with NATO to secure the flanks of Swiss territory and to resupply Swiss forces, which already purchased equipment from members of NATO.
 The redoubt, with its determinedly-neutralist connotations, lost priority.

 Many billions of francs have been invested in building the fortifications in the mountains, which are partly still used by the army.
 The most important buildings of the redoubt were the fortifications of Sargans, St. Maurice, and the Gotthard region.
 At the time, caverns in these areas were equipped with essential military infrastructure.
 Besides cannons and howitzers, the infrastructure consisted of dormitories, kitchens, field hospitals, rooms for the sick, bakeries, and enough space to accommodate 100 to 600 soldiers for up to several months.
 Because tensions between the West and the Soviet Union, which later fell, cooled down and bunkers became increasingly obsolete because of newer weapon systems, many of the buildings were closed after the Cold War, in the mid-to-late 1990s and the early 2000s.
 Some of them have been reopened as museums and can be visited.

+The construction of enough civilian nuclear fallout shelters for the entire population was mandated in 1978.
+New apartment buildings were required to have them on site; others paid for the construction of shelters in common buildings or transport tunnels.